 This will provide a network of peer support on their journey to becoming professors and industry leaders.

-Faculty members will serve as role models in attracting and mentoring Indigenous and Black students while improving the preparation of all students for a fully diverse workplace and society.
-They can also help to identify key networking opportunities such as attending annual conferences.
+Faculty members will serve as role models in attracting and mentoring Indigenous and Black students, whilst simultaneously preparing said students to enter a diverse workplace and society.
+They can also help to identify key networking opportunities, such as attending annual conferences.